oruga-ui/oruga/packages/docs/components/Datetimepicker.md

 <div class="vp-doc">

-The **datetimepicker** input component uses [HTML's native date picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) to allow users to select a date and time from a customizable calendar, and type the date directly into the input with full internationalization support.
+The **datetimepicker** input component allow users to select a date and time based on their browser’s locale from a customizable calendar, and type the date directly into the input with full internationalization support.
 The input opens a simple dropdown/modal for selecting a date, and uses the native datetimepicker for mobile.
+The component is based on the Datepicker component.

 </div>